Joanna Moore: Early life

-Moore was born Dorothy Joanne Cook in Americus, Georgia, the elder of two daughters of Dorothy Martha (née English) and Henry Anderson Cook III.
-In 1941, when she was a child, her parents and younger sister were involved in a fatal car accident.
-Her mother and sister died immediately, while her father died from his injuries a year after the accident.
+Moore was born as Dorothy Joanne Cook on November 10, 1934, in Americus, Georgia.
+She was the elder of two daughters, born to parents Dorothy Martha (née English) and Henry Anderson Cook III.
+In 1941, when she was a child, her parents and younger sister were involved in a fatal car accident: her mother and sister died immediately, while her father died from his injuries a year later.
 Moore was then adopted by a wealthy local family and changed her name from Dorothy to Joanna.

-As a teen, she married and quickly divorced Willis Moore in 1951.
-After the divorce, she attended Agnes Scott College in Decatur, Georgia.
-While attending college, she entered and won a beauty contest and was brought to Hollywood.
-Moore's acting career began when a producer for Universal Studios spotted her at a cocktail party.

 Career

 1950s

 Moore made her television debut in the November 8, 1956 episode of Lux Video Theatre.
 The following year, she made her film debut in the 1957 crime drama Appointment with a Shadow.
 Later that year, she appeared in episodes of Goodyear Theatre and Harbormaster, along with another film, Slim Carter.
-In 1958, she had a small role in the film noir classic Touch of Evil with Orson Welles, Charlton Heston, Janet Leigh, and Marlene Dietrich, followed by more substantial roles in the horror film Monster on the Campus and the Western Ride a Crooked Trail.
+In 1958, she had a small role in the film noir classic Touch of Evil with Orson Welles, Charlton Heston, Janet Leigh and Marlene Dietrich, followed by more substantial roles in the horror film Monster on the Campus and the Western Ride a Crooked Trail.